The region's fund distribution industry is one of the most competitive in the world.

 We believe singling out the top performers based on independent, data-driven criteria can provide a fund house with a valuable distinction among its peers and help distributors to get consumer support.

-The awards are particularly relevant because FSA has included Asia-based fund selectors as part of the judging process.
+The awards are particularly relevant because FSA uses both quantitative and qualitative methods of selecting the winners.

 How it’s done

 (In Hong Kong, funds have to be registered for retail sale to be eligible.
-In Singapore, funds with "Accredited Investor" at minimum status are eligible).
+In Singapore, funds with "Accredited Investor" status are eligible).

-The shortlists were then given to independent panels of well-known professionals from Asia’s fund selector community in Hong Kong and in Singapore.
+The shortlists are then given to independent panels of well-known professionals from Asia’s fund selector community.
+Hong Kong and Singapore have separate judging panels to reflect the difference in offerings.

 FSA provided only one question to guide them, and it was forward-looking: